About the game & Disclaimer

 - The act involves dancing that surpasses belief and credibility

-- The singer flirts with the camera after the song has finished
+- The singer flirts with the camera AFTER the song has finished

 - The act uses a wind or smoke machine